Tequila Sunrise (Eagles song): Background

 There is a live version of this song (Live ABC 1973) in which Glenn Frey sings additional lyrics:

 There is no information to confirm if this was impromptu, or if these are original lyrics they decided to leave off the original record.

-Another live version (Live Popgala’73) (Voorburg 1973, De Vliegermolen, The Netherlands March 9th,1973, Popgala’73 VARA Television and Radio) also includes additional lyrics very similar:
+Another live version from 1973 also includes additional very similar lyrics:

-Ultimate Classic Rock critic Sterling Whitaker rated it as the Eagles 7th most underrated song, praising Bernie Leadon's guitar and mandolin playing and Frey's vocal performance.
+Ultimate Classic Rock critic Sterling Whitaker rated it as the Eagles 7th most underrated song, praising Bernie Leadon's guitar and mandolin playing as well as Frey's vocal performance.